Degooya/force-graph/README.md

 #### Fix

-* bend multiple relationships for the same target
+* bend multiple relationships if they have the same target
 * bend relationship if source & target is the same

 #### implement